eburdon/Seng371-SoftwareEvolutionClassProject/M1_ComplexityLanguage/M1_README.md

 First, a brief history of Python.
 After all, evolution has to start somewhere.

 Python was conceived of in the late 1980's.
-Named after Monty Python, implementation was started in in 1989 by Guido Van Rossum (Benevolent Dictator for Life {BDFL}).
-It was being developed at the same time as many other languages, such as Ruby and Perl, who were also gaining popularity.
-Rossum was implementing the ABC (interpreted) language, and while learning lots about language design, had a number of "Gripes" with ABC.
-He liked a few things about it, especially its extensibility, but he still wanted something else.
-Furthermore, he wanted a better way to access system Kernels and other system administration tasks then the current processes of writing C programs or shell scripts.
+Named after Monty Python, implementation was started in 1989 by Guido Van Rossum (Benevolent Dictator for Life {BDFL}).
+Python was being developed at the same time as many other languages such as Ruby and Perl, who were gaining popularity.
+For work, Rossum was implementing the ABC (interpreted) language, and while he was learning plenty effective things about language design, Rossum a number of gripes with ABC.
+He liked a few things about it - especially its extensibility - but still felt severely limited.
+Rossum wanted a better way to access system Kernels and conduct system administration tasks than the current proces of writing C programs or shell scripts.
 With all of that, Python was born.

-Python was first posted in USENET in February 2001 but, the first major version (1.0) in January 1994, but the most signifcant advances were released in version 2.0 on 16 October 2000, with major features such as garbage collection and support for unicode.
-This release also included a shift to a transparent, community-backed process.
+Python was first posted in USENET in February 1991 but, the first major version (1.0) wasn't released until January 1994.
+The most signifcant advances in the language however were released in version 2.0 on 16 October 2000, with major features such as garbage collection and support for unicode.
+This release also included a shift to a transparent, community-backed development process.
 Currently, there are 73 versions available for download.
-While viewed as a "scripting language," Python has been realized as a general-purpose programming language.
+Finally, while commonly viewed as a "scripting language," Python has been realized as a general-purpose programming language.

 Python's transparency means that its core code really has two major components: 1) The ACUTAL core as officially developed by Rossum's team and his succesors, and 2) its packages developed by the community.
 These packages can be easily installed as-needed onto a machine via <i>Pip</i> or <i>easy install</i>, and imported into a project using keyword <i>import</i>.

-In terms of this project, this methodology took the most time to complete, but also yieled the most significant data showing Python's evolution.
-It's split into two parts: A - Python Core/Source code and B - Python Packages.
+This methodology (in context of the project) will look at each of these parts separately in parts A and B. Looking back at the project, these two sub-methodologies took the most time to complete but also yielded the most significant data asserting Python's evolution.

-For more information about Python's hisotry, check out the links below:
+For more information about Python's history, check out the links below:

 [Guido Van Rossum's Blog - "A brief timeline of Python"](http://python-history.blogspot.ca/2009/01/brief-timeline-of-python.html)